systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add an `AWS IAM Policy Statement` within the `LambdaECRExecutionRole` AWS IAM Role frame.

-Set the component name to `LambdaPermission`.
+Set the Component name to `LambdaPermission`.

 Set the `Effect` to `Allow`.